 After the assessment of the preliminary environmental report by the state environmental authority some minor requirements were made in order to issue the licenses.
 The project sponsors are fulfilling all the requirements.
-In conclusion the environmental impact of the project activity is not considered significant and no full environmental impact assessment was required.
+In conclusion, the environmental impact of the project activity is not considered significant and no full environmental impact assessment, as EIA/RIMA, was required.